TL-Embedded/Serial-Ethernet-FW/README.md

 It provides the following key functionality:
 * DHCP support for automatic IP assignment
-* A UDP detection port to enable programmatic discovery of the device
+* MDNS implementation for device discovery
 * A TCP socket to enable reading and writing to the Serial port

 # MDNS

 The device declares itself using MDNS.
 By default, it will appears as `it6302.local` on the network - avoiding the need for a device discovery process.

 See `Board.h` for configuring the detection port and contents.